11ty/11ty-website/src/docs/languages/custom.md

 You probably won’t need this but it’s useful if your extension doesn’t match the template language key. -->

+### `useLayouts` {% addedin "v3.0.0-alpha.14" %}

+- _Optional_: Defaults to `true`

+Whether or not [Layouts](/docs/layouts.md) will be applied to this template language.
+This will also exclude data from layout files to play a part in the data cascade of this template type as well.
+Related [GitHub #2830](https://github.com/11ty/eleventy/issues/2830).

 ### `getData` and `getInstanceFromInputPath`

 - _Optional_

 Controls if and how additional data should be retrieved from a JavaScript object to populate the Data Cascade.
 If your templates aren’t compiling JavaScript objects, you probably won’t need this.

 Notably, this is separate from (in addition to) front matter parsing (which requires `read: true`).
-As an example, this is used by the Vue plugin to retrieve the return from the Vue `data()` function in the Vue component to feed back into the Data Cascade.

 ```js
 	// some configuration truncated …